rackerlabs/docs-aws/docs/features/index.rst

-The following OSs are approaching End of Life (EOL) as determined by the OS vendor:
+The following Operating Systems are approaching End of Life (EOL) as determined by the vendor:

 +------------------------------+-------------------+
 | Operating System             | EOL Date          |